KlefaffleWaffle/MakefileMaker-POC-/README.md

 # MakefileMaker-POC-
 A Proof of Concept for my program "Makefile Maker."
 It has base functionality and works under specific parameters.

-This program is for demostration purposes only.
-Software may or may not be updated.
+This file is largely for personal use and as demonstration of abilities.
+I do not plan on updating it, except as for when I need it and may or may not publish updates.